 How We Find Ourselves When We Connect With Others

-When we get caught up in our own lives, it’s easy to feel disconnected from the people around us.
-We can get so busy at work that we don’t make time for our partners at home, or so rushed to put dinner on the table that we don’t even look the grocery store cashier in the eyes.
+When we get caught up in our own lives, it’s easy to disconnect from the people around us.
+It can become second nature to isolate ourselves, and respond to that "Come to my Super Bowl party?" text with an automatic "Nope, sorry!"
+We can get so busy that we don’t make time for our friends, our partners at home, or even watching Justin Timberlake slay a halftime show.
 When life gets busy, we’re wired to narrow our focus to just ourselves.

 But taking time to connect with others—amidst the busyness—is actually vital to our sense of happiness and meaning.

 The Power of Connection

 Connecting with others is a core basic need for our happiness.
 As Elizabeth Hopper, Ph.D, explains in Greater Good Magazine, psychologists often separate well-being into two different categories: hedonic well-being and eudaimonic well-being.
 Hedonic well-being is a sense of happiness, whereas eudaimonic well-being is a sense of meaning and purpose.
 And research shows that high-quality relationships are key to living a meaningful life.